Around My Heart

-"Around My Heart" is a 1988 pop song performed by German singer Sandra.
-It was written by Hubert Kemmler, Markus Löhr, Sör Otto's, Frank Peterson and Klaus Hirschburger, and produced by Michael Cretu.
+"Around My Heart" is a pop song performed by German singer Sandra.
+It was written by Hubert Kemmler, Markus Löhr, Sör Otto's, Frank Peterson and Klaus Hirschburger and produced by Michael Cretu.
 The song was released as the fourth single from Sandra's third studio album Into a Secret Land in spring 1989 and was a top 20 hit in Germany and Switzerland.
 It also reached no. 12 on the German airplay chart.

 The music video was directed by Bulle Bernd.
 The clip was released on Sandra's VHS video compilation 18 Greatest Hits in 1992 as well as the 2003 DVD The Complete History.

 In 1999, a remix of the song was released on Sandra's compilation My Favourites.
 The track was remixed again for her 2006 compilation Reflections and released as a promotional radio single in Poland where it became a top 5 airplay hit.

+Critical reception

+A review in Pan-European magazine Music & Media presented "Around My Heart" as a "smooth disco" song and "a slick, efficient production from Michael Cretu".